The Ultimate Testosterone Guide – Learn Everything About Testosterone

-Just some of the negative effects of chronic cortisol production include an increase in weight & belly fat, a decrease in metabolism, a decrease in testosterone production, an increase in insulin resistance, and an increase in blood sugar.
-There are others that we'll go into in a separate post, but let's just say that cortisol is right up there with estrogen in terms of testosterone killers.
+Just some of the harmful effects of chronic cortisol production include an increase in weight & belly fat, a decrease in metabolism, a reduction in testosterone production, an increase in insulin resistance, and an increase in blood sugar.
+There are others that we’ll go into in a separate post, but let’s say that cortisol is right up there with estrogen in terms of testosterone killers.

 These are just some of the possible macro reasons why men today have less testosterone today than men of past generations.

 The bottom line is that more men and younger men are suffering from issues relating to low testosterone, so let’s take a moment to cover that topic.

 What is Low Testosterone?

 Normal total testosterone level ranges are typically measured between 300 ng/dL and 1050 ng/dL.
 When total testosterone levels fall below the 300 ng/dL level, that’s when the classic definition of Low T enters the discussion.

 The issue with this definition is that it doesn’t take age into account, and that plays a pretty significant role when it comes to Low T.

 The graph below shows an what the average T levels are for men in a particular age group.
 For the purposes of this discussion, I’m just going to focus on the total testosterone levels (blue line), and I’ll save free testosterone (red line) for a separate discussion.

 So in this case, if a 25-year old male has a testosterone level of 325 ng/dL he is technically still considered in the “normal range” even though the average for his age is double that, whereas a 65-year old male with the same T level would be less dramatically different from where most other 65- year old men are.